How We Started

 How Hummy Mummies Sessions Work

 Hummy Mummies sessions are 60 minutes long.
-Prospective Hummy Mummies can come to a session and participate free of charge.
-Once you decide to join you pay for either a 12-week term (£80) or a 6-week half-term (£45).
+Prospective Hummy Mummies can book a taster session for £2.50.
+Once you decide to join you pay for either a 12-week term (£90) or a 6-week half-term (£50).
 The termly or half-termly membership gives you the option to attend any or all of the classes within a territory, on whatever day you like.
 For example, within a territory of four branches, a term’s membership theoretically gives you the ability to attend four groups x twelve weeks = 48 sessions per term.
 The session begins with about ten minutes of vocal warm-ups chosen by the leader.
 After this the group work on a selection of songs – usually three or four – predominantly learning and practicing the harmonies in readiness for an end-of-term concert.
 The older children tend to run around playing with toys, the younger ones stay with their parents.
 Please note that parents remain responsible for their children throughout the sessions and the leader admits no liability whatsoever for any accidents arising from the activities of the children.
 Got more question about Hummy Mummies?
 Visit our FAQs page.

 Growing the Hummy Mummies Network